Trevor-Davis/documentation/production-ready-deployment-steps.md

 ## Connect AVS to Your On-Premesis Environment
 To do this there are two pre-requistes, you have established connectivity to/from AVS and Azure vNets.
 If you have gotten this far, this should be complete.
 The second prerequisite is to have an Express Route from your on-premesis environment to Azure.

-NOTE: You can connect via VPN, but that is out of scope for this kickstart document.
+**NOTE:** You can connect via VPN, but that is out of scope for this kickstart document.

-onfigure Azure Global Reach To Connect AVS to On-Premesis ... insert info here ...

 ## Deployment and Configuration of HCX for Network Extension and/or Workload Migration